SuperBoots/lazyblaze/README.md

 ## Clone Code Repositories
 1. *I'd suggest getting logged into your password manager and browsers before the Clone Code Repositories step.*
-1. If using `Add Git Repositories To Github Desktop` option
+1. *If using `Add Git Repositories To Github Desktop` option (you should, it's awesome) then follow these sub-steps, otherwise just skip to 'Run CloneRepos.bat'*
-    * Then you'll need to launch the Github Desktop application first on your machine and get logged in.
+    * *You'll need to launch the Github Desktop application and get logged in.*
-    * (`addrepostogithubdesktop` setting in config)
-1. Open local config folder, default is `C:\LazyBlazeConfig\`
+    * *Before running CloneRepos.bat, make sure the Github Desktop window is actually open*
+        * *If you DON'T have Github Desktop open when you run Run CloneRepos.bat then Github Desktop will launch for each local repository add, then you will need to close Github Desktop between each repository to continue*
+        * *If you DO have Github Desktop open when you run Run CloneRepos.bat then Github Desktop will just open a prompt for each local repository add, then you just hit 'Add Repository' to continue*
+    * *After all the repositories are cloned the script will loop through the list again and pause on each one, waiting for you to prompt before launching Github Desktop with the local repository location filled in.*
+    * *You'll need to click the `Add repository` button in GitHub Desktop once for each repository in your config*
 1. Run CloneRepos.bat
     * The Git Credentials Manager UI will pop up for any repositories that don't already have creds saved in the manager.
-    * *FYI - CloneRepos.ps1 needs to be run from the local config folder because it needs to be in the same directory as the LocalConfig.xml file and it can't be in this repository because this repository will likely be deleted and recreated by the script.*
-1. *If using `Add Git Repositories To Github Desktop` option*
-    * *After all the repositories are cloned the script will loop through the list again and pause on each one, waiting for you to prompt before launching Github Desktop with the local repository location filled in.*
-    * *You'll need to click the `Add repository` button in GitHub Desktop once for each repository in your config*

 ## Sign in to apps
 I highly suggest that you keep your own detailed list of app logins and manual configurations.